James Moher

 Jim Moher was a national trade union figure with two major unions (Transport and General Workers' Union and Communication Workers Union) from 1974 to 2006.
 In that time, he served in a number of capacities - legal adviser and representative (accident and industrial disease claims); senior occupational pensions negotiator; National Legal Secretary; National Balloting Officer, National Political Officer and Employment Tribunal representative panel director.
 As the CWU's Political Officer, he was at the centre of their very successful political effort to assist Labour win the 1997 general election.
 He was also involved with the Labour leadership in policy formulation on employment law for government but was disappointed by their failure to reform most of the legislation against trade unions of previous Conservative governments.
 In 1995, his booklet, entitled, Trade Unions and the Law - the politics of change, published by the Institute of Employment Rights, reviewed the history of these laws and made some suggestions for significant improvements in workers and union rights.

 Another interesting and developmental side of Moher's career was his long membership (1989-2016) of Employment Tribunals in Central London.
-As an impartial non-legal judge, Jim was required to broaden his perspective on industrial relations as he became more aware of the complex interaction of employees with managers at a variety of workplaces all over London.
+As an impartial non-legal judge, Moher was required to broaden his perspective on industrial relations as he became more aware of the complex interaction of employees with managers at a variety of workplaces all over London.
 His legal qualification and union experience as legal officer informed his contribution to the Tribunals he sat on.
-A most rewarding experience which also later informed Jim's approach to writing on all topics.
+A most rewarding experience which also later informed Moher's approach to writing on all topics.

 As the National Legal Secretary of the National Communications Union (NCU) from 1985, he was responsible for advising and assisting the Executive Council and senior officers on all aspects of union legislation and all union branches, districts and regional officials involved in dispute situations.
 He became the National Political Officer of the merged Communication Workers Union (CWU) from 1995 to 1998, and with the General Secretary and Political Fund Committee, directed the union's General Election campaign which returned over twenty "union-sponsored" Labour MP's in 1997.
 He then reverted to legal duties, specialising in Employment Tribunal representation, training a panel of lay union officials very successfully until he retired in 2006.
 Throughout his union career Moher lectured to union activists at their residential education centres on employment law and political topics, on which he has written extensively.
 He taught union activists at Ruskin College Oxford from 2006–12, on the history of trade unions.